 - Close accounts that are no longer needed.

-- Open new accounts on behalf of the donor depending on the type of POA document held, and this needs to be done in a branch.
+- Open new accounts on behalf of the granter depending on the type of POA document held, and this needs to be done in a branch.

-- Manage the donor's mortgage, including applying for a new mortgage or changing the rates.
+- Manage the granter's mortgage, including applying for a new mortgage or changing the rates.

-- Order a cheque book for the donor's account as long as they are "acting in a professional capacity", or "jointly" in the case of multiple attorneys.
+- Order a cheque book for the granter's account as long as they are "acting in a professional capacity", or "jointly" in the case of multiple attorneys.

 An attorney cannot

-- Apply for certain forms of borrowing, for example loans or overdrafts on behalf of the account holder.
+- Apply for certain forms of borrowing, for example loans or overdrafts on behalf of the granter.

-- Act outside the terms set out by the account holder in the Power of Attorney document.
+- Act outside the terms set out by the granter in the Power of Attorney document.

 - Change ownership of the account or add new parties to the account.